sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 - If you don't have admin access but could add or edit build steps in the build configuration.
-Add a build step, add "Execute Windows Batch Command" and enter-:
+- Add a build step, Navigate to `/job/Project0/configadd "Execute Windows Batch Command" and enter-:

 ```
 powershell -c <command>